DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Clean User Interface**: Built with simplicity in mind, the interface is straightforward and easy to navigate, making it accessible for a wide range of users.

   This project allowed me to further improve my skills in creating real-world applications using **Tkinter** while emphasizing user interaction and error handling.
 It demonstrates how small, practical tools can enhance everyday tasks and offer convenience in situations like dining out or splitting bills.
+* Day 221: 🌍 Choropleth Map Generator with Flask 🗺️

+  Today, I worked on a project using Flask to create an interactive choropleth map generator where users can input country names and associated values.
+The application generates a choropleth map to visually represent the input data.
+Below are the key highlights:

+  - **User-Friendly Interface**: The project provides a web interface using Flask, allowing users to easily input country names and corresponding values via a simple HTML form.
+This makes the process intuitive for any user, without the need for technical knowledge of how the data will be processed.

+  - **Form Validation**: The system validates each country name using the `pycountry` library, ensuring that only valid country names are used in the map.
+If an invalid country is entered, the user is notified, and no map is generated until the input is corrected.

+  - **Dynamic Choropleth Map**: The choropleth map is dynamically generated based on the valid country names and values provided by the user.
+The map uses Plotly for visualization and is displayed directly in the browser, making it easy to interpret and understand the data visually.

+  - **Data Customization**: Users can associate specific numeric values with each country, allowing for the visualization of various metrics (e.g., population, economic data) through the choropleth map.
+The data is customizable and easy to extend for different use cases.

+  - **Real-Time Feedback**: Once the form is submitted, the map is displayed directly on the same page using an embedded HTML frame, giving users immediate feedback on their input and the resulting map.

+  - **Error Handling**: The project handles user input errors gracefully.
+If the user inputs an invalid country name or a non-numeric value, an error message is displayed on the page, guiding the user to correct their input.

+  - **Tech Stack**: This project utilized Flask as the web framework, Plotly for creating the interactive maps, `pycountry` for validating country names, and Pandas for handling the data.
+The generated map is rendered using Plotly’s choropleth functionality and saved as an HTML file, which is then embedded into the webpage for visualization.

+  This project allowed me to integrate web development with data visualization.
+It was a great opportunity to create an interactive, user-friendly tool while improving my Flask skills and working with Plotly for dynamic data representation.
+The combination of data validation and real-time visual feedback made this a practical and enjoyable project to build.